Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Method

 \subsection{Semantic-Fidelity Token Optimization}

-We first present the disadvantages of previous methods.
-And then we introduce our optimization strategy.
+We first present the disadvantages of previous methods from the semantic-fidelity control.
+Then, we introduce our optimization strategy, including the motivation for feature disentanglement and the details of obtaining feature pairs.
+Finally, we present our training loss for optimization.

 \textbf{Lack of Semantic-Fidelity Control.} This problem can be found from two perspectives: \textit{\textbf{(1) Stable Diffusion Model}}: We observe that even though the face data of celebrities has been included in the training dataset of Stable Diffusion Model, it still fails to achieve perfect semantic-fidelity control for these IDs.
-For example, ``a photo of an old Obama'' can not generate corresponding images. \textit{\textbf{(2) Previous Personalized Methods}}: These works~\cite{zhang2023prospect,yuan2023inserting} based on Textural Inversion~\cite{gal2022image} mainly emphasize how to preserve the characteristics of the person and achieve global control over the generated images through text modifications.
+For example, ``a photo of an old Obama'' cannot generate the corresponding images. \textit{\textbf{(2) Previous Personalized Methods}}: Methods like Celeb Basis~\cite{yuan2023inserting}, Textural Inversion~\cite{gal2022image} and InstantID~\cite{wang2024instantid} mainly emphasize how to preserve the characteristics of the person and achieve global control over the generated images through text modifications.
 Although these methods are able to manipulate scenes or styles, they struggle to control fine-grained facial attributes of learned IDs, such as age and expressions.
+Prospect~\cite{zhang2023prospect} represents an image as a collection of textual token embeddings which could offer better disentanglement and controllability in editing images.
+However, When it comes to the generation of images with controllable facial attributes, as shown in Fig.~\ref{figure3}, it fails to generate examples like ``an old person''.
+We address this challenge by disentangling the $\bm{K}$ and $\bm{V}$ features, as explained in detail in the following section.